2025 Australia Cup final: Preliminary Rounds

-Heidelberg United started their cup run the Victoria 2025 Australia Cup fourth preliminary round, beating fellow NPL Victoria side St Albans Dinamo 2-0 courtesy of a Sabit Ngor 5th minute goal and a 90th minute goal by Fletcher Fulton.
+Heidelberg United started their cup run in the Victoria 2025 Australia Cup fourth preliminary round, beating fellow NPL Victoria side St Albans Dinamo 2–0 courtesy of a Sabit Ngor 5th minute goal and a 90th minute goal by Fletcher Fulton.
 Despite Heidelberg having the lead for majority of the game, the game remained tense.
 Against lower division club Hampton East Brighton, a rotated Heidelberg side took another early lead through Jay McGowan, before Chok Dau and Bul Juach added to the score late in the game.
 Against Clifton Hill, Heidelberg took yet another early lead after Max Bisetto tapped in a loose ball off of a corner.
 The Hillmen responded with an equaliser 11 minutes later after Mohamed Aidara gave the ball away in the middle of the pitch, allowing Dean Lorenzi to lob the ball over Ryan Govan's head and into the goal from 40 yards out.
 The Bergers retook the lead in the 41st minute after Chok Dau charged down a clearance, tapped the ball around the goalkeeper, and shot it into an empty net.
 In the middle of the second half a low cross from Dalibor Markovic was tapped in by Sabit Ngor.
 Finally, in the last minute of regular time, Fletcher Fulton struck the ball into the bottom corner from the edge of the box, scoring the fourth goal for the Alexandros.
 Away at John Cain Memorial Park against Victorian Premier League 1 side Northcote City FC, the Bergers took the lead right before half time after Jamal Ali's shot fell to Anthony Theodoropoulos, who finished near post.
 In the second half, Fletcher Fulton was brought down in the box for a penalty which was put away by Sabit Ngor.
 With the win against Northcote City FC, Heidelberg United qualified for the semi finals of the Dockerty Cup and the Round of 32 in the Australia Cup.

 Australia Cup

 On 25 June, Heidelberg were drawn at home against National Premier Leagues Northern NSW side Weston Bears.
 5 minutes in, Ryan Lethlean's header off of a corner was saved onto the crossbar by Bears goalkeeper Gerrard Roebuck.
-In the 26th minute, forward Peter Kaassen got onto a long ball from Anthony Theodoropoulos and squared it to Asahi Yokokawa, who tapped the ball into the net under defensive pressure to make it 1-0.
+In the 26th minute, forward Peter Kaassen got onto a long ball from Anthony Theodoropoulos and squared it to Asahi Yokokawa, who tapped the ball into the net under defensive pressure to make it 1–0.
 The Bergers soon hit the woodwork for the second time.
-Yaren Sözer, managed to tip the ball over the bar off of a Weston Bears header, allowing Heidelberg to go into the break 1-0 up.
-Max Bisetto then scored late in the second half to win the game for the Alexandros 2-0.
+Yaren Sözer, managed to tip the ball over the bar off of a Weston Bears header, allowing Heidelberg to go into the break 1–0 up.
+Max Bisetto then scored late in the second half to win the game for the Alexandros 2–0.
 The total attendance at Olympic Village was 525.

 On 30 July, the Bergers were drawn against A-League side Western Sydney Wanderers, which would again be played at Olympic Village.